wp-plugins/shorter-links/readme.txt

 == History ==

+**2.0.0 - 21 November 2010**
+Updated to be WordPress 3.0 or above, so we only need to hook into the WordPress shortlink system

 **1.8.2 - 21 November 2010**
 Fix permissions issue on settings page.
+This is the last version that works on WordPress 2.9.x or earlier.

 **1.8.1 - 7 September 2010**
 Bug fix to remove a warning.